ScheduleMe: Multi-Agent Calendar Assistant: Future Work

-Future work will focus on overcoming these challenges through several enhancements.
-Personalization and predictive scheduling will enable the system to anticipate user needs and proactively suggest events based on historical patterns.
-Context-aware and multilingual reasoning will be strengthened with session-spanning memory and improved disambiguation, along with more robust handling of low-resource languages.
-Collaborative multi-agent capabilities will allow for dynamic orchestration, parallel task execution, and support for team-aware scheduling scenarios.
-Privacy and security will be enhanced by exploring encrypted state storage and local or hybrid LLM inference to safeguard sensitive data.
-Finally, scalability and distributed deployment strategies will be optimized to support real-world, multi-user environments with minimal latency.
-Together, these improvements will advance ScheduleMe from a reactive assistant to a proactive, adaptive, and privacy-conscious multi-agent scheduling system.
+We will advance \textit{ScheduleMe} from a reactive assistant to a proactive, adaptive, and privacy-conscious multi-agent scheduling system.
+Core enhancements include stronger personalization and predictive scheduling to anticipate user needs, as well as improved context-aware and multilingual reasoning via session-spanning memory, better disambiguation, and robust support for low-resource languages~\cite{ranathunga-de-silva-2022-languages}.
+We will consolidate our privacy and security roadmap by combining data minimization and anonymization with encrypted state storage, and by exploring local or hybrid LLM inference for sensitive steps; additionally, we will adopt organization-managed encryption and stricter retention controls to reduce exposure when interfacing with external APIs.
+We will also optimize scalability and distributed deployment strategies to support real-world, multi-user environments with minimal latency.

+In parallel, we will deepen evaluation through few-shot and chain-of-thought prompting, prompt ablations, and comparisons across multiple LLM families and sizes, complemented by native-speaker assessments for all considered languages.
+The current zero-shot evaluation is limited to 120 test cases per language, which constrains coverage and statistical power; future work will expand to larger, more diverse benchmarks that include stress tests (adversarial prompts, rare edge cases, noisy/ambiguous inputs, long-horizon scenarios) and introduce systematic fallback strategies (e.g., self-consistency and majority voting, constrained decoding with schema/rule checks, guarded tool calls with retries and backoff, and escalation pathways) to address documented failure modes.
+Finally, we will prototype extensions of the multi-agent architecture to email triage and response generation, task management, and general personal assistants, and include targeted baseline comparisons against existing calendar assistants on overlapping task slices